Taking the Next Step with Generative Artificial Intelligence: The Transformative Role of Multimodal Large Language Models in Science Education: Introduction

-Beyond the multimodal nature of science itself, the general effectiveness of multimodal learning can serve as a second argument for fostering multimodality in science education.
+Aligned with the multimodal nature of science itself, research has documented evidence regarding the effectiveness of multimodal learning for fostering learning outcomes in science education.
 "Multimodal learning" (as defined and used herein) has a cognitive foundation based on the multimedia learning theory (CTML) posited by Mayer (e.g., \citet{Mayer1997,Mayer2021}).
-Combining multimodal representations like text and images can enhance knowledge acquisition, improving hence the integration into a coherent multi-faceted mental model. \citet{Schnotz2003} have provided strong evidence for multimodal approaches in (science) education and state, in accordance with \cite{Mayer1997}, that learning with multimodal material is highly effective.
-The real-time generation of multimodal material offers many opportunities for adaptive learning.
-Therefore, multimodality is not only an integral part of science education itself but, from the perspective of cognitive science, can be harnessed to build effective learning environments.
+Combining multimodal representations like text and images can enhance knowledge acquisition, improving hence the knowledge pieces into a coherent multi-faceted mental model.
+In alignment with findings from \cite{Mayer1997}, \citet{Schnotz2003} provided strong evidence that multimodal approaches are effective in promoting (science) learning.
+This is because, human beings learn via different information channels and each channel can bear certain amount of working load.
+Learners struggle when information is intensified and provided in a single modality.
+Multimodal learning offers opportunities for learners to reduce the cognitive load for each channel.
+Despite this potential, researchers found that students seldom have the opportunity to engage in high-quality multimodal learning due to the shortage of materials that teachers could generate and provide.